This story was originally published Oct. 11, 2021, and has been periodically updated with additional information. Latest update Mar. 30, 2022.

-While researchers are still working to understand the impacts of the novel coronavirus on pregnancy, according to the American College of Obstetricians and Gynecologists reports do suggest that pregnant women are at higher risk of more severe illness with COVID-19.
+While researchers are still working to understand the impacts of the novel coronavirus on pregnancy, the American College of Obstetricians and Gynecologists reports suggest that pregnant women are at higher risk of more severe illness with COVID-19.
 The ACOG has its own FAQ addressing a long list of issues related to COVID-19 and pregnancy.
 Those include all the health precautions mentioned above, as well as keeping all prenatal and postpartum care visits and following up with your doctor about any questions you have on the subject.

 IF I DO GET COVID-19 OR DEVELOP SYMPTOMS, WHAT SHOULD I DO?